ModuleLoader/es-module-loader/docs/system-register.md

 $__export({ key: 'value', another: 'value' });
 ```

-This is useful for performance of deep re-exports where unnecessary setter operations can be avoided.
+This is useful for performance of deep re-exports where unnecessary setter operations can be avoided, otherwise setter performance
+grows quadratically with the `export *` tree depth, and can cause noticable slowdowns on large trees.

 #### Metadata